pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 - Cut -- extract a N-dimensional subset of pixels

-- Projection -- aggregate pixel data onto an M-dimensional surface (M<N).
-This should support projections onto planes and spherical shells (TBI) and spiral slices (TBI).
+- Projection -- aggregate pixel data onto an M-dimensional surface (M &#8804; N).
+This should support projections onto planes and spherical shells (TBI) and spiral slices (TBI) as well as reorientations.

 - Symmetrization -- enhance signal-to-noise utilizing symmetries within the data

 The operations are performed on the pixel data and the image recalculated from that.
 If the pixel-data is not available (a DND object) the operations are performed directly on the image.

+Note: future extensions may support for projections for which M > N. These would require the creation of a generalized higher-dimension DnD object.

 #### Model Fitting